-In 1985, the DOE completed a preliminary needs-and-feasibility analysis and concluded that an MRS that served as a central receiving and temporary storage station for spent fuel from commercial reactors, and that prepared spent fuel for permanent disposal by consolidating and packaging it, could be an integral component of the overall waste-management system and could development and enhance its In 1987, the DOE performance. submitted a proposal to Congress for an MRS to be constructed in Tennessee.
+In 1985, the DOE completed a preliminary needs-and-feasibility analysis and concluded that an MRS that served as a central receiving and temporary storage station for spent fuel from commercial reactors, and that prepared spent fuel for permanent disposal by consolidating and packaging it, could be an integral component of the overall waste-management system and could enhance its development and performance.
+In 1987, the DOE submitted a proposal to Congress for an MRS to be constructed in Tennessee.